The Purpose of the

 Church of the Holy Apostles is to Glorify God through Worship, Discipleship, Stewardship, Fellowship, and Love.

 The worship of Almighty God is our expression of love for Him, and the primary service in which we worship is the Holy Eucharist.
-At Holy Apostles, our worship is in the Anglo-Catholic tradition.
-We use the Rite I liturgy from the 1979 Book of Common Prayer and the traditional Psalter, and our celebration is in the traditional east-facing direction.
+At Holy Apostles, our worship is in the high church or Anglo-Catholic tradition.
+We use the Traditional Language liturgy from the 2019 Book of Common Prayer and the traditional Psalter, and our celebration is in the traditional, east-facing direction.

 Our Sunday services are celebrated at 8:00 a.m. and 10:00 a.m.
 The 8:00 a.m. service is a Said Mass, unaccompanied by music.
 The 10:00 a.m. service is a Sung Mass, with hymns.
 On major feast days our worship may be augmented by special music.

 We offer a weekday service on Tuesday mornings at 9:00 a.m., and we celebrate Mass on major saints' days and other events in the liturgical calendar as announced.

 To be a disciple is to be a pupil.
 We are to be pupils under a master, the Lord Jesus Christ.
 We are also to be about making disciples:

 "And Jesus came and said to them, 'All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age.'"
 (Matthew 28:18b-20)

 Christian education and spiritual formation are part of our discipleship.
 Outreach and service ministries are expressions of discipleship.
 Jesus said to his disciples, “As you have done it unto the least of these my brethren, you have done it unto me.”
 (Matt.
 25:40)